MCP Integration: Streamlining Multi-Repo Development

 Production MCP deployment requires careful attention to security, compliance, and scale.
 Unlike toy demos, enterprise systems need authentication, audit trails, and performance guarantees.

-Enable large context processing for enterprise-scale codebases:
+# Enable large context processing

-The lineage flag taps Augment's Context Lineage to surface not just what changed but why.
-Essential when original authors have moved on.
+The lineage flag taps Augment's Context Lineage to surface not just what changed but why—essential when original authors have moved on.

 Best Practices for Multi-Repo Workflows